Doula and Birth Expert

 As a doula I provide emotional, educational, and physical or virtual support for your pregnancy, birth, and postpartum period.
 I am here as a resource and will help answer any questions and help you prepare for your birth and postpartum experiences.
 I offer compassionate and nonjudgemental support for everyone that I work with.
 I service Long Beach, Ca and surrounding cities in person as well as near and far, virtually.
 I also travel as a doula for those interested in my services.
 I would love to support you during this time.
 If you have any questions please don't hesitate to contact me

 Stevie has a Master’s degree in Anthropology, her research focused on Pacific Islander Birth Disparities and Traditions.
-She has conducted and presented research at many national conferences, hospitals, campuses, and organizations centered around birth workers of Color, advocacy, health equity, and decolonizing birth.
+She has conducted and presented research at many national conferences, hospitals, universities, and organizations centered around birth workers of Color, advocacy, health equity, and decolonizing birth.
 Stevie’s mission is to increase visibility, representation, and to create spaces for queer birthing people and birthworkers of Color.